How to Remove Special Characters in Excel

 Final result after deleting special characters from the right hand side

-1.3 Utilizing LEFT, LEN Functions
+1.3 Using the LEFT and LEN Functions

 Steps: